KavinkumarRM/kavinkumarrm/README.md

 - 🌱 I am currently looking for job opportunities in the field of Machine Learning, Data Science and Artificial Intelligence. 🖥 🤖 🎒
 - 🐆 quick learner able to learn new technology in no time ⏳
 - 🏅 Statistics for life
-- 🔭 Fun Facts: Astonished by Astrophysics theories
+- 🔭 Fun Facts: love exploring Astrophysics theories
 - 📫 Reach me at kavinkumarrm@gmail.com or https://www.linkedin.com/in/kavinkumarrm/
 - 🤔 would appreciate if could help me out on my Job search